Texas, Queensland: Amenities

 Texas Memorial Hall is at 50 High Street.
 It is operated by the Goondiwindi Regional Council.

 The Texas branch of the Queensland Country Women's Association has its rooms at 27 Broadway Street.

 Texas has a swimming pool, bowls club, golf course, showground and a racecourse.

 Attractions

 The Texas Heritage Centre and Tobacco Museum is at 50 Fleming Street.

 Media

 Texas is serviced by the MacIntyre Gazette, Warwick Daily News and Stanthorpe Border Post newspapers.
 Texas is served by the Border Districts Community Radio Station 89.7 Ten FM which is transmitted from a 4 kW transmitter located on Mt Mackenzie in Tenterfield NSW.

 In popular culture

-After a visit to Texas in 2002, and being involved in a car accident nearby, American Country/Rockabilly recording artist Jason Lee Wilson memorialised the town in a song "TX, QLD, Australia".
-The song was included on the Cumberland Runners' 2004 debut album entitled Music to Haul By.

-Previously, James Blundell had written and recorded a song entitled "Texas" as the B-side of his first single on the EMI label (EMI 2165), Cloncurry Cattle Song.
-On the single the writing credits of the two songs were inadvertently switched, but corrected on Blundell's debut, self-titled album (1989).
-Texas was composed by James Blundell and Doug Trevor, with Blundell and M. Hickson writing Cloncurry Cattle Song.

 Lee Kernaghan also referenced the town in his 2002 hit song "Texas, Qld 4385" from his Electric Rodeo album released in 2002.